“By whom also He went and preached to the spirits in prison”

-We better translate the word “preached” as, made an official announcement.
+We can better translate the word “preached” as made an official announcement.
 This is different from the usual word to preach.
 It means to make an official announcement by a public crier.
 The issue is not the gospel here but a victorious proclamation to fallen angels that they did not have to fall because Jesus did not fall.
 Verse 20 clearly indicates to whom he made the announcement.

 Jesus here asserts his triumph over the sin issue.
 Jesus came to undo the original fall — the fall of angels.
 Angels were tested and failed.
 Jesus was tested and succeeded.

 “Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it” (Colossians 2:15).

 “To the spirits in prison” — fallen angels of Genesis 7 (2 Peter 2:4).
 This was an angelic infiltration into the human race.
 These angles could not repent, but they were brought to subjection (verse 22).

 God demonstrates His vindication of Christ in the resurrection.
 In His ascension, God seated Him above all angelic powers.
 As we embrace new life in Christ, we, too, overcome what brought the angels down.